skrey/yellow-extensions/features/core/README.md

 Please do not delete the [extension files](extension.ini), they are always required.

+## How to hide a page

+Set `Status: unlisted` in the [settings](#settings) at the top of a page.
+The page will no longer be visible.
+You can chose between different status values, to control who can see and access a page.

+## How to redirect a page

+Set `Redirect` in the [settings](#settings) at the top of a page.
+The page will redirect to another page or URL.
+You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

 ## How to make a secure website

 [Keep your website up to date](https://github.com/datenstrom/yellow-extensions/tree/master/features/update).
 It's best if your website is updated regularly.
 Also check if your website supports [data encryption](https://www.ssllabs.com/ssltest/).
 It's best if the Internet connection is always encrypted with HTTPS.
 When there are problems, please contact your web hosting provider.